peteroupc/html3dutil/tutorials/shapes.md

 as well as its color, its appearance, and how its vertices will be transformed.
 To attach a mesh to a 3D scene:

-(1) Create a `Shape` object by passing the mesh to the `H3DU.Shape` constructor:
+1. Create a `Shape` object by passing the mesh to the `H3DU.Shape` constructor:

         var shape = new H3DU.Shape(mesh);

-(2) You may also set the `Shape`'s color, appearance, and position, using the examples below:
+2. You may also set the `Shape`'s color, appearance, and position, using the examples below:

     Examples for setting appearance:

         shape.setColor("red"); // set the color to a CSS color shape.setColor("#338845"); // set the color to an HTML color shape.setColor(0.2,0.5,1); // set the color to its RGB values, each from 0 to 1
         // set material parameters: ambient, diffuse,
         // specular, shininess (NOTE: if the mesh defines its own colors they
         // will override diffuse reflection given below) shape.setMaterial(new H3DU.Material("blue","blue","white",30));
         // set material parameters: ambient, diffuse,
         // specular, shininess, emission
         shape.setMaterial(new H3DU.Material("lime","lime","white",30,[0.2,0.2,0.2]));
         // set a texture; this requires the mesh to have texture
         // coordinates assigned to each vertex
         shape.setTexture("texture.png");

-Examples for setting position:
+    Examples for setting position and transformation:

         // move the shape 2 units along X axis, 4 units along Y axis,
         // and 5 units along Z axis
         shape.setPosition(2,4,5);
         // same, but passing an array
         shape.setPosition([2,4,5]);
         // rotate the shape 40 units about X axis, 20 units about Y axis,
         // and 50 units about Z axis
         shape.setQuaternion(H3DU.Math.quatFromTaitBryan(40,20,50));
         // rotate the shape 20 units about Y axis shape.setQuaternion(H3DU.Math.quatFromAxisAngle(20,0,1,0));
         // scale the shape by 2x in all axes shape.setScale(2,2,2);
         // same, but passing an array
         shape.setScale([2,2,2]);

     Note that `setPosition`, `setQuaternion`, and `setScale` don't change the vertices of the underlying mesh the shape uses, but rather set up a [_transformation matrix_]{@tutorial glmath} that adjusts each vertex in the shape "on the fly" when it comes time to draw it each frame.

     If `setMatrix` wasn't called, then when the shape is rendered, it will generate a transformation matrix that has the effect of scaling, then rotating, then translating (shifting) the shape in 3D space.

-(3) Add the shape to a 3D batch ([`H3DU.Batch3D]{@link H3DU.Batch3D}):
+3. Add the shape to a 3D batch ([`H3DU.Batch3D]{@link H3DU.Batch3D}):

         batch3d.addShape(shape);

     Now, the next time `scene3d.render(batch)` is called, the [`H3DU.Scene3D`]{@link H3DU.Scene3D} will render the given shape to the scene through the 3D batch.

 ## Shape Groups <a id=Shape_Groups></a>